malawsky/finescale_population_genetics/README.md

 1. Analyzing population structure using IBD-based clustering (example shown in population_structure.py).
 2. As a fixed effect relationship matrix in association studies (can include relateds).
-3. Conducting permutation tests in association studies by randomly permuting the outcome variable of high IBD-sharing individuals (e.g. randomly sample the outcome variable from the 10 most highly weighted IBD-neighbors).
+3. Conducting permutation tests in association studies by randomly permuting the outcome variable of high IBD-sharing individuals (e.g. randomly sample the outcome variable from the n most highly weighted IBD-neighbors).

 ## Inputs and outputs